-We now comment some open problems on this topic.
+We now comment some open problems along this direction.
 One of them is the relation between the Hall viscosity and the edge state.
-It is well known that the edge state plays an important roll on the transport phenomena in the QH and QSH systems: the Hall conductivity is actually obtained by different ways, due to the bulk/edge correspondence \cite{PhysRevLett.71.3697}.
-In this sense, the Hall viscosity should be computed from the edge state.
-Next is a generalization to the three dimensional topological insulators, which are also characterized by $Z_2$ invariant \cite{fu:106803,PhysRevB.75.121306,PhysRevB.79.195322}, e.g. the Fu-Kane-Mele model \cite{fu:106803}.
-Three dimensional anomalous viscosity induced by the external field was indeed considered in \cite{PitaevskiiLifshitz198106}, and its classical computation was also given.
-Since the surface state of the three dimensional model can be described by Dirac fermions, the results discussed in this paper would be related to it.
-Furthermore the four dimensional generalization would be also discussed.
-The anomalous contribution in the four dimensional hydrodynamics is recently considered in \cite{Son:2009tf}.
+It is well known that the edge state plays an important roll on the transport phenomena both in the QH and QSH systems: The Hall conductivity is actually obtained through the bulk/edge correspondence~\cite{PhysRevLett.71.3697}.
+In this sense, the Hall viscosity is expected be discussed from the edge state point of view as well.
+Next is a generalization to the three dimensional topological insulators, which are also characterized by $\mathbb{Z}_2$ invariant~\cite{fu:106803,PhysRevB.75.121306,PhysRevB.79.195322}.
+Three-dimensional anomalous viscosity induced by the external field was indeed considered in Ref.~\cite{PitaevskiiLifshitz198106}, and its classical computation was also given.
+Since the surface state of the three-dimensional model can be described by Dirac fermions, the results discussed in this paper would be similarly applied.
+Furthermore, the four dimensional generalization would be also an interesting direction.
+The anomalous contribution in the four dimensional hydrodynamics is recently considered in Ref.~\cite{Son:2009tf}.
 It is related to the triangle anomaly, and corresponds to the non-linear response coefficient.
-Indeed, in the four dimensional QH system \cite{Zhang:2001xs}, the non-linear coefficient is quantized while the linear part is not.
-Therefore it is expected that the four dimensional anomalous contribution can be found in the four dimensional QH system.
+In the four dimensional QH system~\cite{Zhang:2001xs}, the non-linear coefficient is quantized, while the linear part is not.
+From this point of view, it is expected that the four dimensional anomalous contribution can be found in the four-dimensional QH system.